Introduction

 Building a support system for recovery is essential, and it starts with a few key steps:

-- Seeking Professional Assistance: Alongside personal support, consider connecting with therapists or counselors who specialize in trauma recovery, like those at The Emerald Couch.
+- Seeking Professional Help: Alongside personal support, consider connecting with therapists or counselors who specialize in trauma recovery, like those at The Emerald Couch.
 Our services include both in-person counseling and telehealth therapy, ensuring you receive the assistance that best suits your needs.

 Conclusion